Ike Orazi: Club career

 He played at Corduff FC prior to joining up with Shamrock Rovers with whom he won the National League and Cup double at under-15 level.
 He was one of three players to be nominated by the FAI for their U17 International Player of the Year Award in 2023.
 He was also part of the Shamrock Rovers Academy Education Programme prior to joining Stade de Reims in September 2023.

-He began to be included in the Stade de Reims first-team squads for Ligue 1 matches during the 2023-24 season.
+He began to be included in the Stade de Reims first-team squads for Ligue 1 matches during the 2023–24 season.
 He made his debut in the Coupe de France against AS Mutzig on 22 December 2024.
-He made his senior league debut for the club as a late second-half substitute for Mamadou Diakhon, against Olympique Lyonnais on 9 February 2025 in a 4-0 defeat in Ligue 1.
+He made his senior league debut for the club as a late second-half substitute for Mamadou Diakhon, against Olympique Lyonnais on 9 February 2025 in a 4–0 defeat in Ligue 1.

 International career

 Born in the Republic of Ireland, Orazi is of Nigerian descent.
 He is a youth international for the Republic of Ireland, featuring at the 2023 UEFA European Under-17 Championship in Budapest, Hungary.
-His performances included a goal in a 3-0 win over Wales U17.
+His performances included a goal in a 3–0 win over Wales U17.

-In September 2024, he was called-up for the Republic of Ireland under-19 national football team.
+In September 2024, he was called-up for the Republic of Ireland U19 team.
 He featured for the Ireland U19 team in a 0–0 against Moldova U19 on 13 November 2024, in Nisporeni.

+In September 2026, he received his first call-up to the Republic of Ireland U21 squad.